If you love mochi, you’re going to love these Chocolate Chip Mochi Waffles.

 - Remove waffle and cool on a cooling rack.
 When all the waffles are done, serve as-is or with your desired toppings.

 - Make sure when measuring the mochiko that you level the mochiko to the top of the measuring cups.
+If you skip this step and your batter is super thick (it is a thick batter), add more milk, a tablespoon at a time.

 - The batter and chocolate chips make this sweet enough to eat as-is, but you can top with powdered sugar or fresh fruit & syrup.
 I like to break up the waffle and eat as a mid-day finger food snack.